USS Cimarron (AO-177): Operational service

 July 1990 - USS Cimarron (AO 177) rescues 25 refugees adrift southeast of Subic Bay, Philippines.

 In the early hours of 31 March 1994, Cimarron ran aground off Iroquois Point, Hawaii and despite efforts under her own power she had to request USS Salvor to remove her off the sand bar.
 The ship received only minor damage.
 In April 1994 she was underway to American Samoa to celebrate the island's Flag Day.

 In November 1994, during ordnance on-load, a Fireman noticed a major leak in the lube oil service system.
 Investigation led to the discovery of corroded lube oil piping in the Steam Driven Lube Oil Service Pump (SLOP) discharge under the deckplates.
 Cimarron began repairs and deployment was delayed for two days.
 Also during this time, NIS investigations began due to rape allegations of a female Cimarron junior sailor against a male Cimarron officer.
 The investigation revealed other fraternization issues and a large investigation was conducted regarding the command climate.
 A total of 21 personnel were relieved of their duties.

-However, to save expenses and in keeping with the Navy's move away from steam propulsion, the class was to be replaced by the diesel-powered Henry J. Kaiser-class replenishment oiler manned by the Military Sealift Command (MSC).
+However, to save expenses and in keeping with the Navy's move away from steam propulsion, the class was to be replaced by the diesel-powered Henry J. Kaiser-class replenishment oiler crewed by the Military Sealift Command (MSC).
 Cimarron was decommissioned in 1998.
 She was struck from the Naval Vessel Register the following year and her title was transferred to the Maritime Administration.
 On 26 January 1999 she departed Pearl Harbor under tow and was placed in Suisun Bay, California, with the National Defense Reserve Fleet.
 She was sold for scrapping on October 1, 2012.
 The ship passed through the Panama Canal on 15 December 2012 on its way to a ESCO Marine in Brownsville, Texas for recycling.